Rikky and Pete

 Rikky and Pete is a 1988 Australian film directed by Nadia Tass, written by David Parker, and starring Stephen Kearney and Nina Landis.

 Plot

-Rikky Menzies (Nina Landis) is an out-of-work geologist and aspiring singer (vocals by Wendy Matthews).
-Her brother Pete Menzies (Stephen Kearney) is a misfit inventor.
-To find peace of mind and escape the ire of Police Sergeant Whitstead (Bill Hunter), they travel the outback of Australia until they reach the desert mining town of Mount Isa and its own zany individualists.
+Rikky Menzies is an out-of-work geologist and aspiring singer.
+Her brother Pete Menzies is a misfit inventor.
+To find peace of mind and escape the ire of Police Sergeant Whitstead, they travel the outback of Australia until they reach the desert mining town of Mount Isa and its own zany individualists.